GeorgeWebDevCy/taxnexcy/README.txt

 authentication token is required.

 == Changelog ==
+= 1.7.46 =
+* Switch to session-based Fluent Forms PDF generation, attach to Woo emails and log actions.

 = 1.7.45 =
 * Generate a PDF of the Fluent Form entry and attach it to WooCommerce order emails.